 Limitations

-Not a limitation per se, but it's important to know that when you use base64 you're adding about 33% larger than the original binary data (original string) because of encoding overhead, making the transfer of files a bit more costly in terms of time to send the information.
+Not a limitation per se, but it's important to know that when you use base64 the encoded result is about 33% larger than the original binary data (original string) because of encoding overhead, making the transfer of files a bit more costly in terms of time to send the information.
+I explain why this happens in "Understanding Binary and Base64 in Power Automate".

 Recommendations